raspberrypilearning/non-player-characters/en/step_1.md

 </p>

 You will:
-+ Add non-player characters (NPCs) and get them moving
++ Add non-player characters (NPCs) with animation and movement
 + Interact with NPCs using simple dialog and buttons
 + Use child GameObjects to allow players to hold other GameObjects